y5684/llm-requirements-classification/README.md

 # results-llm-requirements-classification
 Complete experimental results for the paper “Requirement Classification with Large Language Models: Empirical Insights into Fine-Tuning and Prompting Techniques”: binary &amp; 12-class metrics.

-# Dataset — Enhanced Dataset for Requirements Classification
+## Dataset — Enhanced Dataset for Requirements Classification

 This repository releases the datasets used in our requirements-classification study.
 The dataset/ folder includes the base corpus PROMISE.csv, the cleaned/normalized merge Original-Data.csv, and scale-up files LLM-generate.csv and LLM-generate+Paraphrasing_1–3.csv.
 Standard experimental splits are under dataset_binary/ (FR vs. NFR) and dataset_multi/ (12 classes).
 Each subfolder provides train.csv, val.csv, and test.csv.
 Rows contain the requirement text in Requirement and the label in Specific_Type (FR or one of {FR, A, L, LF, MN, O, PE, SC, SE, US, FT, PO}).

+---

+## Code Overview
+The code/ folder contains the core scripts used in our experiments.
+Under RQ1&RQ2/, we provide training/evaluation pipelines for the three backbone families: encoder-only_2.py / encoder-only_12.py, encoder-decoder_2.py / encoder-decoder_12.py, and decoder-only_2.py / decoder-only_12.py, covering the binary (FR vs. NFR) and 12-class tasks under a unified protocol.
+The RQ3/ folder handles prompting-only inference: llama_prompt_api.py calls instruction-tuned models via API, and llama_prompt_local.py runs the same templates and parsing locally.

+---

-# Results — LLMs for Requirements Classification
+## Results — LLMs for Requirements Classification
 Complete experimental results for the paper **“Requirement Classification with Large Language Models: Empirical Insights into Fine-Tuning and Prompting Techniques.”**
 Tasks: **Binary (FR vs. NFR)** and **12-Class (FR + 11 NFR subcategories)**.
 Experiments: **Tuning on non-instruction checkpoints** and **Prompting-only on instruction-tuned models**.